Skip to main content

 Put your other habits to work

 Another way to help make investing an ongoing habit is to build on top of existing habits.
 For example, if you get paid once a fortnight, you could set up an automatic payment to transfer some money to Sharesies that day.
-Sharesies will send you an email when the money enters your Wallet.
+Besides, we’ll let you know when the money lands in your Wallet so that’s one less thing to remember.
 Win!

 Be kind to yourself